bdriggs/ccpl-checker/README.md

 ## How to Use

-1. Clone the repoository locally
+1. Clone the repository locally
 2. Install required modules: `pip install -r requirements.txt`
 3. Run the application: `python main.py`